qsnake/gpaw/doc/install/BGP/performance.rst

 The smallest calculation that can benefit from band/state parallelization is *nbands = 1000*.
 If you are using fewer bands, you are possibly *not* in need of a leadership class computer facility.
-Note that only ref:`RMM-DIIS` eigensolver is compatible with band parallelization.
+Note that only :ref:`RMM-DIIS` eigensolver is compatible with band parallelization.
 Furthermore, the RMM-DIIS eigensolver requires some unoccupied bands in order to converge properly.
 Recommend range is::